SamuelKao/Predicting-NYC-taxi-destination/README.md

 * **Data Source:** https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
 * **Data Description:** On the website you will find “Yellow Taxi Trip Records (PARQUET)” download links for every month of 2023, download these and place them on your google drive in a “CSE151GP” folder in a “data” subfolder (My Drive/CSE151GP/data/ is the relative path).
 The notebook will then mount to your drive and place this data into pandas dataframes once you run the program.
+* **Taxi Zone Data source** https://data.cityofnewyork.us/Transportation/NYC-Taxi-Zones/d3c5-ddgc
+* **Taxi Zone Data Description** Export the data into a csv file and open it with google sheets and make sure it has the name "Location_ID_encoder.xlsx".
+Then place the xlsx file in the same data folder as with the parquet files of the data.
+The notebook will then be able to read this file as well once you have mounted your drive.

 ## Environment Setup
 The environment being used is the default google colab environment from 11-03-2024, but with the “holidays” package installed with pip.
 For future reproducibility we have attached a requirements.txt file.